chiranjivi9/eco-mealsdb/README.md

     $ npm run build
     $ npm run start

-## API Documentation:
+## 📄 API Documentation:

-1. Filter by ingredient [POST]
+1. Filter by ingredient [GET]
-   - /api/meals/ingredient
+   - /api/meals
      - Authorization type - API Key

-- The filter by ingredient api on success returns a status code of `200` along with the `isSuccess: true` flag
+- The filter by ingredient api on success returns a status code of `200` along with the `isSuccess:true` flag.

 <br>